zowe/docs-site/docs/extend/extend-apiml/onboard-plain-java-enabler.md

 *  **serviceIpAddress** (Optional)

-    This parameter specifies the IP address of the service and can be provided by system administrator in externalized service configuration.
+    Specifies the service IP address and can be provided by a system administrator in the externalized service configuration.
     If this parameter is not present in the configuration file or is not set as a service context parameter, it will be resolved from the hostname part of the `baseUrl`.

 * **preferIpAddress** (Optional)

-    In some cases, it is preferable for Eureka to advertise the IP addresses of services rather than the hostname.
-Set preferIpAddress to `true` and, when the application registers with eureka, it uses its IP address rather than its hostname.
+    Set the value of the parameter to "true" if you want to advertise a service IP address instead of its hostname.

 ### Administrative endpoints